 Mills & Reeve offers around 30 training contracts a year and recruits all its trainees via the summer vacation scheme.

 Over 2,000 candidates usually apply for roughly 60 vacation scheme spaces.
-The graduate recruitment team tell us that the firm is looking for applicants who are driven, and have a positive attitude, an agile approach and the potential to be an excellent future lawyer.
+The emerging talent team tell us that the firm is looking for applicants who are driven, and have a positive attitude, an agile approach and the potential to be an excellent future lawyer.

 The firm uses the Rare Contextual Recruitment System in its application process to identify high-achieving candidates from disadvantaged backgrounds.
 It has also worked with recruitment firm Amberjack to redesign its selection process, to ensure it recruits diverse trainees with the key competencies to be excellent future lawyers.